 Optimised constants

-The constant block defines a named numeric value whose values Whale‑E varies during grid search.
-It is primarily used to express thresholds or constants (for example, overbought and oversold levels).
+The constant block defines a named numeric value whose values are tested during grid search.
+It is mainly used to express thresholds or constants in your rules, such as overbought and oversold levels.

 Unlike an indicator block, a constant does not produce a time series and is not tied to any symbol or timeframe.
 It exposes a named variable (its id) that can be referenced in conditional blocks and expressions.